Easy Paintings for Kids -Watercolor Ocean Painting Art

 Materials

-- School glue (in your choice of style: glitter, white, or glow in the dark)
+- Glue (your choice - glitter, white, or glow in the dark)

 - Watercolor paints